AgilionApps/all-things-agilion/README.md

 2. Refine and package those key activities into products or services to customers for a fee.
 3. Eliminate everything else.
 4. Repeat steps 1, 2 & 3.

-The Business Model Canvas version is located in Agilion's LucidChart account.

 ##Governance